jegerbetty/MovieCharactersAPI/README.md

 I used this discussion on StackOverflow to understand how to work the application without Startup.cs: https://stackoverflow.com/questions/70952271/startup-cs-class-is-missing-in-net-6

-As I was using .NET 6 and therefore inferred Foreign Keys, instead of defining them (the migration would fail if I tried defining them, so I had to infer), I could not work out how to seed data to the Foreign Keys and to the joining table CharacterMovie (created for the many-to-many relationship).
+As I was using .NET 6 and therefore inferred Foreign Keys, instead of defining them (the migration would fail if I tried defining them, so I had to infer - similar to this issue: https://stackoverflow.com/questions/70306762/foreign-key-created-in-shadow-and-appending-random-1-to-column-name-aspnet-ef), I could not work out how to seed data to the Foreign Keys and to the joining table CharacterMovie (created for the many-to-many relationship).
 I therefore added the data in the tables directly in SQLServer, instead of through the application.

 * If anyone can help me with how I could have done this, it would be greatly appreciated